StyraInc/styra-run-sdk-react/README.md

 ### `<AuthzProvider/>`
 Use the `AuthzProvider` component to configure your Styra Run API proxy endpoint, which enables batch query requests with caching to your application:

+* `endpoint` specifies the API to check authorization decisions
+* `defaultInput` every decision would be passed in this input unless overridden

 ```jsx
 import React from 'react'
 import ReactDOM from 'react-dom/client'